Flowers in Antarctica | How Climate Change Is Changing Antarctica’s Ecosystem

 The Antarctic Pearlwort (Colobanthus quitensis) resembles moss and develops yellow flowers.
 The plant can grow as tall as five centimetres.
 Interestingly, endophytic fungi have been found inside the leaves of the plants.
 The fungi may help the plant tolerate the freezing temperatures of the land.

 Just like hair grass, the Antarctic Pearlwort is self-pollinated and depends on wind for pollination.
-Beyond the Antarctic peninsula, the plant is also found in South American countries like Bolivia, Ecuador, and Peru.
+Beyond the Antarctic Peninsula, the plant is also found in South American countries like Bolivia, Ecuador, and Peru.

 Antarctic Pearlwort (Colobanthus quitensis) in Antarctica